fatiando/website/index.rst

 =============

-We maintain several Python libraries which are in various stages of development: from proof-of-concepts to polished and published products.
+We maintain several Python libraries which are in various stages of development: from early design to polished and published products.
+We'll be adding new projects to our toolkit in future (see you can :ref:`get involved <contribute>`).

 .. raw:: html